 Reaching a Tipping Point

 This new position is taking place against a legal landscape that has reached a tipping-point which has given the WNBA and other organizations permission to finally publically embrace the LGBT community.
 Case after case is being decided in favor of civil rights for the LGBT community.
 At this point, the federal courts have struck down laws in 19 states which attempted to reverse pre-existing state laws legalizing gay marriage.
 This federal action affects 43% of the total U.S. population.

 The federal courts view gay marriage as a civil right, licensed by the state to legally combine property, and available to all citizens.
-This recent legal change has accelerated public acceptance of the LGBT community and encouraged many LGBT players to come out publically.
+This recent legal change has accelerated public acceptance of the LGBT community.
+It encouraged many LGBT players to come out publically.

-We hope that this official acknowledgement by the WNBA will influence other sports organizations to make similar moves to keep their brands relevant.
-We have found that the LGBT community is especially loyal to their supporters – and isn’t that exactly what these organizations want, loyal fans?
+We hope that this official acknowledgment by the WNBA will influence other sports organizations to make similar moves to keep their brands relevant.
+We have found that the LGBT community is especially loyal to their supporters.
+And isn’t that exactly what these organizations want, loyal fans?

 Who We Are

 Michael Houlihan and Bonnie Harvey co-authored the New York Times bestselling business book, The Barefoot Spirit: How Hardship, Hustle, and Heart Built America’s #1 Wine Brand.
 The book has been selected as recommended reading in the CEO Library for CEO Forum, the C-Suite Book Club, and numerous university classes on business and entrepreneurship.
 It chronicles their humble beginnings from the laundry room of a rented Sonoma County farmhouse to the board room of E&J Gallo, who ultimately acquired their brand and engaged them as brand consultants.
 Barefoot is now the world’s largest wine brand.